 She can love a Ken or a Christie.
 She can love more than one Ken or Christie.
 Heck she might go after an Action Man or Beanie Baby – I feel like I’m showing my age with that last one…

-Barbie is in control of her life and she can do whatever the heck she wants with it.
+Barbie is in control of her life and she can do whatever she wants with it.
 But stay true to herself!

 I know I love to wear pretty dresses, but I wear them my way.
 I know I multitask on a daily basis, but I choose my schedule and my outcomes.
-I know I would like a family one day, but I won’t go back to my first love to create it – especially as he lives in another country and I think is engaged…
+I know I would like to have a family of my own one day, but I won’t go back to my first love to create it.

 The modern day Barbie is her own role model for her own community.